Skip to main content

 For this use-case you would only need one Workflow:

-• Trigger: Call Ended
+• Trigger: Call started

-• First Action: Send a Slack notification to
+• First Action: Send a Slack notification to general channel

 If you need further assistance or have any questions, you can contact our Support team.
 We are always here to help you!